HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 ![CSS Specificity](/images/css.png "Diagram displaying CSS Specificity")

 The aim of the list - _the order of imports in your entry point_ - is to place all of the vendor and pre-processed styles in the user-agent category seen in the image above, and have the vendor styles placed in the hieracy so they can be overridden without any problems.
-If the vendor has written questionable CSS - no problem - its easy to override.
+If the vendor has written questionable CSS - no problem - it's easy to override.
 I am aware that the image and the examples I'm providing do not share a 1:1 relationship, bear with and try to take a higher level view at this point, things will become clear as you read on.
 Think about the following examples:

 ```scss
 // main.css